manabuo/machine-learning-using-tensorflow/chapters/chapter5.md

 ### Activation functions

-In this example, we introduced a notion of the [activation function](https://en.wikipedia.org/wiki/Activation_function) which is essential part of the neural networks.
+In this example, we introduced a notion of the [activation function](https://en.wikipedia.org/wiki/Activation_function) which is the essential part of the neural networks.
 It ensures that values in the network have nonlinear characteristics.
 Similarly to the optimization algorithms, TensorFlow has a collection of activation _ops_, the list of which is available [here](https://www.tensorflow.org/api_guides/python/nn).
 A good summary of different types of the activations functions is available [here](http://cs231n.github.io/neural-networks-1/).

 In this example, for all hidden layers, we used [Rectified Linear Unit](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29).